 Automaticity – au·to·ma·tic·i·ty – the ability to do things without occupying the mind with the low-level details required, allowing it to become an automatic response pattern or habit.
 It is usually the result of learning, repetition, and practice.

 Recently I have been reading a book by Karl Rehn and John Daub entitled, “Strategies and Standards for Defensive Handgun Training.”
 In the book, I came across the graphic below.
-It originates from John Hearn’s book “Straight Talk on Armed Defense” and tries to indicate the important factors of prevailing in a gunfight.
+It is also found in “Straight Talk on Armed Defense” which is a collaboration of content from well known instructors and edited by Massad Ayoob.
+The diagram indicates the most important factors necessary to prevailing in a gunfight.
 As you can tell from the diagram, the most important factors are the ability to control your emotions and your level of automaticity.
 The other two factors on the “What You Can Control Side” are Fitness and Gear, with gear being the smallest factor.
 Another interesting fact in Karl and John’s book is the very low percentage of gun owners that train on a regular basis.
 He estimates that only about 1% of gun owners who have taken a Basic Permit class ever go on to take a more advanced class or shoot in a match.
 Instead, gun owners are spending their resources on purchasing new guns.
 According to the FBI NICS data, the number of background checks for gun purchases have tripled from 8 million in 2000 to over 26 million last year.
 The actual number of gun purchases is likely much higher since the 17 million Permit Holders in the United States would not have to go through a NICS background check when purchasing a gun.
 So, it appears as if gun owners and permit holders are investing their money in gear instead of training, the exact opposite of what the graphs suggests.
 Now, don’t get me wrong, I like buying new guns as much as anyone, but buying new guns and not actually training with them is probably the worst-case scenario for those serious about carrying a firearm for personal defense.

 Beware of the man that only owns one gun, he probably knows how to use it.
 The only way to build automaticity with a particular gun is to train/practice with THAT gun.
 If you’re buying new and different guns on a regular basis then you are probably not going to be able to increase your automaticity with any one gun.
 If you have to rely on your brain to remember that the gun you are carrying today has a safety, or that you need to chamber a round before you fire, you’re already behind the “emotional control” curve.
 During a gunfight, your body should be able to automatically draw and fire without ever having to “think” about it.
 That is automaticity, and when you have reached that level in your training, then your brain is free to focus on emotional control.